awsdocs/amazon-emr-management-guide/doc_source/emr-plan-access-iam.md

 To customize policies, we recommend that you start with a managed policy and then modify permissions and conditions according to your requirements\.

 **Important**
 Inline policies are not automatically updated when service requirements change\.
-If you create and attach inline policies, be aware that service updates might occur that suddenly cause permission errors\.
+If you create and attach inline policies, be aware that service updates might occur that suddenly cause permissions errors\.
 For more information, see [Managed Policies and Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_managed-vs-inline.html) in the *IAM User Guide* and [Specify Custom IAM Roles When You Create a Cluster](emr-iam-roles-launch-jobflow.md)\.

-The `AmazonElasticMapReduceFullAccess`, which is the default managed policy for users to have full permissions for Amazon EMR, includes a statement that allows the `iam:PassRole` permission for all resources\.
+The `AmazonElasticMapReduceFullAccess`, which is the default managed policy for users to have full permissions for Amazon EMR, includes a statement that allows the `iam:PassRole` permissions for all resources\.
 This statement allows the user to pass any role to other AWS services so that Amazon EMR can interact with those services on behalf of the user\.

 To implement a more restrictive policy, attach an inline policy to appropriate users or groups that allows `iam:PassRole` only for roles specific to Amazon EMR\.
 The following example demonstrates a statement that allows `iam:PassRole` permissions only for the default Amazon EMR roles: `EMR_DefaultRole`, `EMR_EC2_DefaultRole`, and `EMR_AutoScalingDefaultRole`\.
 If you use custom roles, replace the default role names with your custom role names\.